CliMA/ClimaTimeSteppers.jl/docs/src/dev/report_gen.md

-# Algorithm comparisons
+# Report generator

-In this section, we compare the solution errors and convergence orders for several test problems and algorithms.
+In this section, we create a report comparing the solution errors and convergence orders for several test problems and algorithms.

 ```@example
 include("report_gen.jl")